Pentax K-1 vs Sony A6500

-The Pentax K-1 and the Sony Alpha A6500 are two enthusiast cameras that were officially introduced, respectively, in February 2016 and October 2016.
+The Pentax K-1 and the Sony Alpha A6500 are two enthusiast cameras that were revealed to the public, respectively, in February 2016 and October 2016.
 The K-1 is a DSLR, while the A6500 is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (K-1) and an APS-C sensor.
-The Pentax has a resolution of 36.2 megapixel, whereas the Sony provides 24 MP.
+The cameras are based on a full frame (K-1) and an APS-C (A6500) sensor.
+The Pentax has a resolution of 36.2 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6500 is considerably smaller (47 percent) than the Pentax K-1.
 Moreover, the A6500 is substantially lighter (55 percent) than the K-1.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 Concerning battery life, the K-1 gets 760 shots out of its D-LI90 battery, while the A6500 can take 350 images on a single charge of its NP-FW50 power pack.
 The power pack in the A6500 can be charged via the USB port, which can be very convenient when travelling.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.